ckaiser258/Final_Project_Backend/README.md

 ![View and Add Teams](README_assets/view_and_add_teams_with_default_image.gif)

-* View average stats and trends of performance measures, sorted by date and separated by test in individual tabs.
+* View average stats and trends of performance measures across a team, sorted by date and separated by test in individual tabs.

 ![Team Performance Stats](README_assets/view_team_performance_stats.gif)